MurderCity420/Chat-Power-Tools/docs/syncing-settings.md

 ## Keeping devices in sync going forward

 - With **Automatic** backup on, the device where you make changes uploads them on a schedule.
-- On the other device, run **Restore from cloud** when you want to pull the latest, then refresh OMGChat.
+- On the other device, run **Restore from cloud** when you want to pull the latest, then refresh the Chat Site.
 - Tampermonkey does **not** merge two devices — the most recent backup wins.
 Pick one device as your "main" and restore onto the others.

 ---